doubleunion/arooo/README.md

 Anyone is welcome to make an issue or a pull request.
 We would *love* for first-time contributors to pick one of our [good first issue](https://github.com/doubleunion/arooo/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) issues :)

-We will have a mailing list... soon!
-For now, let's communicate through github issues.
-Thanks for your patience :)
+We have a mailing list!
+Feel free to ask any question, including basica git and ruby questions :) https://groups.google.com/a/doubleunion.org/forum/#!forum/public-du-code

 ## Development setup